-Taking good architectural shots is not an easy task.
+Architecture photography is not easy.
 When you photograph a 3D object, you’re trying to capture the likeness of a 3D form in a 2D format.
 Because of how perspective works, often it looks like tall buildings are leaning toward one another.
 Shooting at night adds another layer of complexity to the task.
 There is definitely a curve to mastering nighttime architectural photography.
 It’s well worth it for the results you’ll produce.

-With these 4 tips I put together for you, you’re going to learn how to sharpen your architectural photography and also how to take great photos at night.
+With nighttime architectural photography guide, that I put together for you, you’re going to learn how to sharpen your architectural photography and also how to take great photos at night.

 What are the Advantages of Shooting at Night?